Travel

 SEVIS fee

-• The program start date on the I-20 is January 29, 2024.
-You must enter the U.S. no earlier than 30 days before the I-20 program start date.
+• You must enter the U.S. no earlier than 30 days before the I-20 program start date.

-• No late arrival nor extension will be allowed.
+• No late arrival or extension will be allowed.

 Passport